Invariant Reduction for Partial Differential Equations. II: The General Framework: Conclusion

 Reductions of conservation laws, presymplectic structures, and internal Lagrangians of PDEs admit variational interpretations based on the homotopy formula.
 In various (multidimensional) situations, it may be possible to establish their non-triviality using properly defined stationary points.
 Other feasible approaches may involve, for example, multi-reduction.

+The multi-reduction procedure described in Section \ref{Sectionmultired} is a natural consequence of our reduction approach.
+While some previously known approaches to multi-reduction such as the one by Anderson and Fels \cite{anderson1997symmetry} allow more efficient treatment of reduction of geometric structures such as Lagrangians and invariant representatives of conservation laws under suitable Lie groups of point symmetries, the multi-reduction in our framework does not have these limitations; in particular, it naturally allows the use of higher symmetries.

-Since the reduction of presymplectic structures provides an alternative description of the reduction of variational principles, a general theorem on the non-degeneracy of the reduction of non-degenerate variational principles is of considerable interest.
-Another natural step seems to be to describe reduction of local Poisson brackets directly, without relying on appropriate presymplectic structures.
-However, to the best of the authors' knowledge, there is no known description of Poisson brackets in terms of the intrinsic geometry of PDEs, while the invariant reduction mechanism essentially relies on the intrinsic geometry.
+Since the reduction of presymplectic structures provides an alternative description of the reduction of variational principles, a general statement on the non-degeneracy of the reduction of non-degenerate variational principles is of considerable interest.
+Another natural step for future work is to describe the reduction of local Poisson brackets directly, without relying on presymplectic structures.
+To the best of the authors' knowledge, there is no known description of Poisson brackets in terms of the intrinsic geometry of PDEs in the general case, while the invariant reduction mechanism essentially relies on the intrinsic geometry.
 In its full generality, this problem promises to be challenging.
+The forthcoming third part of this study addresses this question for suitable classes of systems.